 - Cold Calling

 Cold call campaigns are effective, high-interaction efforts that connect your business directly with potential business customers.
-Usually driven by a central sales team, cold call campaigns involve calling specific contacts with the intent of qualifying them and potentially converting them to paying customers.
+Usually driven by a central sales team, cold call campaigns involve calling specific contacts to qualify them and potentially convert them to paying customers.

 These interactions are dubbed “cold calls” because the contact isn’t expecting the phone call.
-These contacts have been identified as potential customers by the sales team—they did not previously provide their information or request to receive a call.
+The sales team identified these contacts as potential customers—they did not previously provide their information or request to receive a call.

 To help your next cold call campaign, check out UpLead’s prospector tool.
 One of the most difficult aspects of a cold call campaign is capturing accurate contact data.
 With UpLead’s prospector tool, you no longer have to worry.
 With a 95% data accuracy guarantee, you’ll know you have the right contact information to start your campaign.
 Build high-quality, accurate lead lists to drive your next cold call campaign forward.

 - Cold Emailing

 Similar to cold calls, cold emails involve reaching out to potential business customers directly via email.
 Rather than potential customers contacting your business, your sales team identifies prospects and makes contact via email.
 These campaigns can prove successful, and a combination of cold calling and emails can boost your lead generation success.